Slavery and Human Trafficking Statement 2019

 In 2019, SGS will continue to run a global communication campaign about our V2S model and human rights.

 Reporting Modern Slavery

-For many years SGS SA has had an established Integrity Helpline available to employees and suppliers to enable confidential and anonymous reporting of possible legal and policy violations without recrimination.
+For many years, SGS SA has had an established an Integrity Helpline available to employees and suppliers to enable confidential and anonymous reporting of possible legal and policy violations without recrimination.
 Reports can also be made directly to the Compliance function in Switzerland or the UK.
 Details are contained in the Code of Integrity, the Human Rights Policy, the Supplier Code of Conduct, on our internal and external websites and in integrity training.
-We will remind our staff of the application of the Helpline to issues involving modern slavery and highlight the recommended means of escalating perceived issues.
+We remind our staff of the Helpline by which they can report issues involving modern slavery and we highlight the recommended means of escalating perceived issues.

 Effectiveness of Our Modern Slavery Act Initiatives

 SGS United Kingdom did not detect any violations of the MSA within our supply chain or business in 2018.
 We shall continue to review suppliers.
 We shall report on the progress of all MSA initiatives in our Modern Slavery Statement next year.